micmejia/bible-dump/AMPC/Acts/Acts 16.md

-And they answered, Believe in the Lord Jesus _Christ_ [[^d]give yourself up to Him, [^e] take yourself out of your own keeping and entrust yourself into His keeping] and you will be saved, [and this applies both to] you and your household as well.
+And they answered, Believe in the Lord Jesus _Christ_ [give yourself up to Him,  take yourself out of your own keeping and entrust yourself into His keeping] and you will be saved, [and this applies both to] you and your household as well.